patodm/Android-Studio-Colorful-Font-Scheme/README.md

-# Android-Studio-Colorful-Font-Scheme
+# Android Studio Colorful Font Scheme (Dart)
-This is a colorful font scheme (High Contrast) for Android Studio based on Sublime Text.
+This is a colorful font scheme (High Contrast) for Android Studio based on Sublime Text hat work for Dart language.